Three strategies you can offer students of all levels — even when you can only connect virtually.

 What happens when your class is full of 30+ students who have different strengths, different learning styles, and different comfort levels with the English language?
 We’ve been tackling this question alongside K-12 educators through PD series like Educating ELLs and Including All Learners, where we address the promises and challenges of teaching in heterogeneous classrooms by exploring the principles of differentiation and related research for classroom applications.

-When our most recent set of Including All Learners sessions began in January, we set out to support a new group of educators as they worked toward their differentiation goals.
+When we began another round of Including All Learners sessions last year, we set out to support a new group of educators as they worked toward their differentiation goals.
 We didn't yet know that we would soon experience social distancing, that toilet paper would become the most coveted household item, or that both teaching and learning would rapidly transition from in-person to online.

 During this time of online schooling, we are particularly concerned about students who either do not have online access, or do not have a quiet nook in their homes to learn.
 A few years ago, one of our students commented that he slept with the English novels from our class under his pillow — it was the safest place in his home, where he didn’t have a workspace of his own.